mwhiteland/mwhiteland.github.io/publications.md

 # Conference publications and similar
 0. *The boundedness and zero isolation problems for weighted automata over nonnegative rationals*.
-Proceedings of the 37th Annual ACM/IEEE Symposium on Logic in Computer Science (LICS) 2022(15):1-13 (2022)
+Proceedings of the 37th Annual ACM/IEEE Symposium on Logic in Computer Science (LICS), (15):1-13 (2022)
 doi: [10.1145/3531130.3533336](https://doi.org/10.1145/3531130.3533336)
 With Wojciech Czerwiński, Engel Lefaucheux, Filip Mazowiecki, and David Purser.